 Common Car Crash Injuries in Myrtle Beach

-People injured in car accidents often sustain injuries by being slammed against a safety restraint such as a shoulder restraint or the car’s hard interior surfaces such as the steering wheel, dashboard, or door panels.
+People injured in car accidents often sustain injuries by being slammed against a safety restraint such as a seatbelt shoulder strap or the car’s hard interior surfaces such as the steering wheel, dashboard, or door panels.
 The rapid deployment of airbags during a collision also can cause injuries.
-A driver or passenger not wearing seatbelts can be thrown into the windshield or ejected from the vehicle.
+Meanwhile, a driver or passenger not wearing seatbelts can be thrown into the windshield or ejected from the vehicle, resulting in serious and even fatal injuries.

 Among the most common car accident injuries are: